How to Eat a Lobster

 Lobsters are the Maryland blue crabs of Maine and they require the same finesse to be enjoyed properly and efficiently.
 If you've never eaten a whole lobster before, you might be looking down at this monstrous crustacean unsure as to where you should start.
 Just follow these steps and you'll be a lobster-cracking pro before you know it.

-Grab a bib, a lobster pick and take your lobster skills to Salmon Falls KOA for our Lobster Bake Weekend from September 20 to 22.
+Grab a bib, a lobster pick and take your lobster skills to Lebanon KOA for our VKR weekend lobster bake on September 19.

 The first step is to remove the claws by twisting them from where they are attached to the body.